 То Do this Save a copy of a playlist Press Menu , then select Save List using the control knob.
 Name the list using the onscreen keypad and control knob or use an external keyboard.
-Select Done in the onscreen keyboard ,or press Enter on the external keyboard.
+Select Data in the onscreen keyboard or press Enter on the Select Dole in the onscient Reyboard of press Enter on the external keyboard.
 Lock a playlist See "Locking the front panel" on page 50.
 View information about a playlist Select the playlist button using the control knob.
-Press MENU , then choose Properties using the control knob.
+Press MENIL then choose Properties using the control knob.
 Rename a playlist Select the playlist button using the control knob.
 Press MENU , then choose Rename List using the control knob.
 Locate a playlist in the Clips pane Select the playlist button using the control knob.
 Press MENU , then choose Locate using the control knob.
 The Clips pane opens to the bin where the playlist is located.
 NOTE: Playlist metadata created in Workstation cannot be viewed in front panel mode.
 Select multiple items in a playlist Press MENU , then choose Multiple Selection using the control knob.
 This allows you to select several events in the playlist rather than have each new selection un-select the previous item.